Cnrdelaney/HG_marker_detection/docs/source/index.rst

 **COMET: Identifying candidate marker panels from single-cell transcriptomic data.**

-Official documentation for COMET version |release|.
+Official documentation for COMET Beta version.

 Start with :doc:`Quickstart<quickstart>`, or jump right into the :doc:`User Manual<manual>`.